-In (junk) industrial manufacturing all parts are preconfigured, like predrilled housing screw holes or automatic placement not only on circuit boards.
+In (junk) industrial manufacturing all parts are preconfigured, like predrilled housing screw holes or automated placement not only of circuit board parts.
 Despite the fact that robots do a lot of the manufacturing work, controlling is essential.
 Whenever I came across a cheap brand piano I spotted indications of inattentive controlling.
 Missing or misplaced screws.
 Badly placed or even wrong parts on circuit boards (while the boards itself fulfilled function testing somehow).
 Displays and LEDs not fitting their panel spaces (low quality displays by the way that become pale just after a few years).
 And hot glue on spots where it does not make much sense like on connectors that are self securing or wires that have dedicated supports anyway, always glue, glue, glue.
 My image of a junk industry controller is of a person holding a signing pen in one hand and a glue gun in the other.

 Still, it's kind of sympathetic that the IC's in the above image are marked LOL.

 5. Built not service friendly

 Especially chinese manufacturer(s?
 Plural?
 See below!) seem to save costs whenever possible (presumably pressed by western online- or chain stores).
 Sadly, this policy applies also to certain connectors between circuit boards, most of all panel boards.
-So if some replaceble component failed you have to disassemble all of the boards because all wires are soldered AND GLUED (!) onto the boards.
+So if some replaceable component failed you have to disassemble all of the boards because all wires are soldered AND GLUED (!) onto the boards.
 Why do engineers do that?
 Don't buy that.
 Nobody wants to repair it.